 Well, I’m here to put your minds at ease and hopefully get more of you stitching, because my answer to “How difficult is embroidery?” is – “it’s not!”.
 If you take embroidery right back down to the most basic elements, it’s literally just pushing a needle and thread through one side of fabric and pulling it through the other.
 Over and over again.
 And when you put it like that, it seems totally doable, no?
 I find this really simple description is pretty hard to deny.

 Of course, in reality, the answer is – “it depends”.
 As with anything related to embroidery, or crafting in general, there are so many different variables at play.
-I’m going to talk about five of the key ones and hopefully make the embroidery process much easier to understand.
+I’m going to talk about five of the key things to consider and hopefully make the embroidery process much easier to understand.

 This spectrum is one of the reasons why my kits cover 10 of the basic stitches.
 I really want to help people learn and progress, as well as allow them to create something beautiful.